orxfun/orx-funvec/README.md

 The mcnf problem provides a certain level of abstraction over inputs.
 For instance:
 * If demands are non-zero only for two nodes, the problem is a single commodity problem; otherwise, it can represent a multi commodity mcnf problem.
 * If demands are 1 and -1 for source and sink nodes and zero for all others, and if capacities are irrelevant, the problem becomes a shortest path problem.
-* If we want to find the shortest number of arcs rather than the shortest path, we can use a costs matrix which is 1 for all arcs.
+* If we want to find the least number of arcs rather than the shortest path, we can use a costs matrix whose elements are 1 for all arcs.

 Abstraction over the inputs is powerful since it allows to implement a generic mcnf solver without the need to make assumptions on the concrete input types.